axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/build-your-own-portal.rst

         That might cause the feature work incorrectly.
 Actions that lead to navigation that user invoke inside Portal area like clicking on a link/button, submitting a form will not display any confirmation popup.
-In some cases, user might use javascript to navigate to another page, for
+In some cases, user might use JavaScript to navigate to another page, for
         example: set value for ``window.location.href`` or call ``location.reload()``.
-If that happens, add this to your javascript function:
+If that happens, add this to your JavaScript function:
         ``showConfirmDialogBeforeUnload = false;``

 .. |custom-portal-home| image:: images/build-your-own-portal/custom-portal-home.png